 Breakfast doesn’t always have to be sweet!
 Sometimes we like to switch it up and do a more savoury option too.

-Serve along with avocado mashed on half a bagel or toast and some clementines slices.
+Serve along with avocado mashed on half a bagel or toast and some clementines slices for a hearty breakfast option.

 Kid-friendly Breakfast Idea #11: Banana Egg Pancakes and Yogurt with Berries